|On this page||

 Hard target constraints may be created in two ways.
 The easiest way is to create an Finite Element Target Constraint and set its Type to HARD.
 You may use the Constrain Points to Target shelf tool to create an Finite Element Target Constraint.
 The other, more advanced option, is to create an integer point attribute that is called

 pintoanimation, all points that have the value 1 will follow the target animation exactly.
+All points that have the value 0 are left unaffected.

 FEM Region Constraints